cooperlyt/keycloak-phone-provider/README.md

 phone one key login

 With this provider you can **enforce authentication policies based on a verification token sent to users' mobile phones**.
+Currently, there are implementations for:

++ Aliyun
++ AWS SNS
++ Cloopen
++ Tencent
++ TotalVoice
++ Twilio,
++ YunTongXun SMS

-Currently, there are implementations of Twilio, TotalVoice, and YunTongXun SMS sender services.
-That said, more services can be added with ease due to the modularity of the code.
+More services can be added with ease due to the modularity of the code.
 In fact, nothing would stop you from implementing a sender of TTS calls or WhatsApp messages.

 This is what you can do for now: